Gadangadang/Fys-Stk4155/Project 2/README.md

 The "article" folder contains figures and the project raport. <br />

 The "code" folder contains several subfolders: <br />
-*"data" contains the raw mnist data from scikit-learn.
+* "data" contains the raw mnist data from scikit-learn.
-*"Analysis and grid search" contains all code doing analysis on data or gridsearch for hyperparameters
+* "Analysis and grid search" contains all code doing analysis on data or gridsearch for hyperparameters
+* "FunctionsV2" containts commonly used functions for other scripts
+* "Tests and Validation" containts validation and test scripts to ensure that the model works compared to existing software

+Outside the subfolders are the two main classes NeuralNetwork.py as SGD.py.
+They are the main engines for this project <br />
+and have documentation inside the constructur.